Duality pairs, phantom maps, and definability in triangulated categories: Examples of duality pairs

 \begin{ex} Let $R$ be a commutative ring and $\mf{a}$ an ideal of $R$ generated by a sequence $x_{1},\cdots,x_{n}$ of elements of $R$.
 Recall that the $\mf{a}$-depth of a complex $M\in\D(R)$ is

 while the $\mf{a}$-width of $M$ is given by

-For $i\geq 0$, let $\msf{D}_{i}$ denote the class of complexes of $\mf{a}$-depth at least $i$, and likewise define $\msf{W}_{i}$.
+For $i\geq 0$, let $\msf{D}_{i}$ denote the class of complexes of $\mf{a}$-depth at least $i$, and likewise define $\msf{W}_{i}$ to be the class of complexes of $\mf{a}$-width at least $i$.
 Then $(\msf{D}_{i},\msf{W}_{i})$ is a symmetric duality pair.
-This follows from \cite[2.5.7]{dcmca}.
+This follows from \cite[2.5.7]{dcmca} or alternatively from \cite[14.4.14]{dcmca}.
 Note that, in the case of modules rather than complexes, it was shown in \cite[2.7]{hj} that there are analogous duality pairs. \end{ex}

 \begin{ex} In~\cref{sec:silting} we apply duality pairs to study silting and cosilting classes, and we refer the reader there for more details.
 If $X\in\D(R)$ is bounded silting, then $X^{+}:=\msf{R}\Hom_{\Z}(X,\qz)$ is bounded cosilting in $\D(R^\circ)$ by~\cite[3.3]{HrbekHugel}.
-We show that if $\msf{Silt}(X)$ is the associated silting class of $X$ and $\msf{Cosilt}(X^+)$ is the associated cosilting class of $X^{+}$, then $(\msf{Silt}(X),\msf{Cosilt}(X^+))$ is a symmetric, (co)product closed duality pair, and moreover then use this to identify the classes as dual definable categories, see \cref{siltingthm} for more details. \end{ex}
+We show that if $\msf{Silt}(X)$ is the associated silting class of $X$ and $\msf{Cosilt}(X^+)$ is the associated cosilting class of $X^{+}$, then $(\msf{Silt}(X),\msf{Cosilt}(X^+))$ is a symmetric, (co)product closed duality pair.
+We moreover use this to identify the classes as dual definable categories, see \cref{siltingthm} for more details. \end{ex}